-Total bilirubin and direct bilirubin levels are measured directly in the blood, whereas indirect bilirubin levels are derived from the total and direct bilirubin measurements.
+Total bilirubin and direct bilirubin levels are measured directly in the blood.
+Indirect bilirubin levels are derived from the total and direct bilirubin measurements.

-When bilirubin levels are high, the skin and whites of the eyes may appear yellow (jaundice).
+When bilirubin levels are high, the skin and whites of the eyes may look yellow (jaundice).
 Jaundice may be caused by liver disease (hepatitis), blood disorders (hemolytic anemia), or blockage of the tubes (bile ducts) that allow bile to pass from the liver to the small intestine.

-Mild jaundice in newborns usually does not cause problems.
+Mild jaundice in newborns usually doesn't cause problems.
 But too much bilirubin (hyperbilirubinemia) in a newborn baby can cause brain damage (kernicterus) and other serious problems.
 So some babies who develop jaundice may need treatment to lower their bilirubin levels.

 The bilirubin test is used to: